yasomaru/go-sdk/CONTRIBUTING.md

 adhered to in order to ensure that the evolution and governance of the SDK remain procompetitive.

-A note to readers: this policy was drafted in consultation with counsel, and so uses terms like 'Steering Committee', which may be confusing in the context of other 'steering committees' for Model Context Protocol.
-In the context here, 'Steering Committee' means the working group: the set of people who are able to approve pull requests and/or make administrative changes to the project.

 ### Antitrust policy

 Note: all changes to the policy in this section must be approved by legal counsel.

-The Go+Anthropic MCP SDK Steering Committee (the “Committee”) is established to guide and review technical contributions to an open-source Go software development kit (“SDK”) for the Model Context Protocol (“MCP”).
-The Committee and its members are committed to operating for procompetitive purposes that accelerate AI development and benefit businesses and consumers.
-This collaboration is focused on technical and infrastructure objectives – namely, developing and maintaining a neutral, open-source, and MIT-licensed tool.
+The Go+Anthropic MCP SDK Working Group (the “Working Group”) is established to guide and review technical contributions to an open-source Go software development kit (“SDK”) for the Model Context Protocol (“MCP”).
+The Working Group and its members are committed to operating for procompetitive purposes that accelerate AI development and benefit businesses and consumers.
+This collaboration is focused on technical and infrastructure objectives – namely, developing and maintaining a neutral, open-source, and MIT-licensed library.
-Google and Anthropic, as well as other stakeholders, participate with the understanding that the Committee’s sole purpose is to improve interoperability and innovation in the MCP ecosystem.
+Google and Anthropic, as well as other stakeholders, participate with the understanding that the Working Group’s sole purpose is to improve interoperability and innovation in the MCP ecosystem.

 Antitrust law recognizes that when competitors collaborate for valid reasons